The geological sciences major offers a comprehensive education of all elements of earth sciences.

 What to Expect

 As a geological sciences major, laboratory experience and field-based activities will enhance the vibrant and friendly academic environment.
 You will focus on the study of the Earth's dynamics and history, as well as its composition and the chemical, physical and biological changes that it undergoes.
-You can also choose to pursue a concentration in environmental geosciences or marine geology.
+You can also choose to pursue a concentration in environmental geosciences.

-The department offers a broad range of specialties within geosciences such as sedimentology, stratigraphy and basin evolution; tectonics and structural geology; environmental geology and hydrogeology; igneous and metamorphic petrology; geophysics and seismology; oceanography, coastal and estuarine processes; paleoecology and paleontology; and paleoceanography and paleoclimatology.
+The department offers a broad range of specialties within geosciences such as sedimentology, stratigraphy and basin evolution; tectonics and structural geology; environmental geology and hydrogeology; igneous and metamorphic petrology; geophysics and seismology; oceanography, coastal and estuarine processes; paleoecology; and paleoclimatology.

-You will also have the unique opportunity to complete a six-week field course in Colorado to get valuable hands-on experience.
+You will also have the unique opportunity to complete a four-week field course in Colorado to get valuable hands-on experience.
 This opportunity synergizes your education in geology to understanding the Earth's formation in an observational setting.

 B B.S. with a major in geological sciences

 Within the College of Arts and Science and the School of Earth, Ocean and Environment, geological sciences students can choose to pursue an intensive major in geological sciences by taking an additional 13 hours.
 You will also take additional courses depending on the concentration you choose to pursue.

 The following courses fulfill some of the requirements for a major in geological sciences: